Remember my Halva Caramel Banana Bread from last Spring, aka my Quarantine dessert of choice?! 🤩🍌🥮

 Well she got an update, and she’s more delish than ever because if banana bread isn’t awesome enough, this one is generous oozing with layers of tahini date caramel, and topped with caramelized coconut sugar + pecans 🥰

 Thanks to NuNature Superfoods incredible date syrup and date paste, this sweet treat has the flavor and texture of gooey caramel without any need for sugar!
 Dates are indeed nature’s candy, and thus a welcomed addition to any sweet recipe.
+And you’ll receive 10% off any NuNature order with code ASHPEREZ at checkout.

 I don’t care how hot it is!
 This one is worth turning on the oven, babe 😉